GNU-Ymir/Documentations/en/primitives/functions.md

 <br>

-Any complex expression for the default value of a function parameter can be used.
+Any complex expression can be used, for the default value of a function parameter.
 The creation of an object, a call of a function, a code block, etc. The only limitation is that, you cannot refer to the other parameters of the function.
 Indeed, they are not considered declared in the scope of the default value.

 ```ymir
 def foo (x : i32) -> i32 { ... }